 Mold growth happens where moisture is present.
 In the winter, that could be from snow or rain.
 So here are some things you can do year-round to help protect your home from mold growth, no matter the season.

-Consider crawl space encapsulation or another kind of moisture barrier.
-During spring thaws, it is especially common for basements to flood.
+- Consider crawl space encapsulation or another kind of moisture barrier.
+During spring thaws, it is especially common for spring basement floods.
 Some kind of preventative measure could help if you experience recurring moisture problems.

-When temperatures are frigid, be sure pipes are well-insulated or you keep a small stream of water running in the house to be sure the pipes don’t freeze.
-This likely isn’t a measure you need to take on your own, nor one that happens in this area often, but there are areas of the upper Midwest and Northeast who frequently struggle with frozen pipes because winters get so cold.
-In turn, pipes can burst and the thawing process can be quite costly.
+- When temperatures are frigid, be sure pipes are well-insulated, or you keep a small stream of water running in the house to be sure the pipes don’t freeze.
+This likely isn’t a measure you need to take on your own, nor one that happens in this area often, but there are areas of the upper Midwest and Northeast that frequently struggle with frozen pipes because winters get so cold.
+In turn, pipes can burst, and the thawing process can be quite costly.

 The Two Key Factors